airloopal/loop/docs/ios-release.md

 | English (U.S.) group localization | Full Access, using the app name Loop: Tech Support |
 | Included content | The available advanced troubleshooting guides for supported devices/apps; basic checks and My Tech stay free. |

 The saved plan charges annually upfront; monthly payments with a 12-month commitment have not been configured.
-Add the subscription review screenshot and remaining app/review information, and confirm the applicable paid-app agreements, tax and banking details.
-The saved price, availability and localization do not establish Apple approval or customer availability.
-Keep `purchasesEnabled` false until the product and native flow are ready for testing; enable it for the configured Sandbox/TestFlight build.
+The subscription review screenshot and notes are saved.
+Complete the remaining app/review information and applicable paid-app agreements, tax and banking details.
+The saved price, availability and localization do not establish Apple approval or customer availability. `purchasesEnabled` is now true for the configured TestFlight candidate.
 Product price must come from StoreKit, and unavailable product data must leave the purchase button unavailable.
 The local `.storekit` file is only for simulated transactions.

 For local Xcode tests using the `LittleSteps-StoreKit` scheme, set `app/app-config.json` → `purchasesEnabled: true` and rebuild the web bundle first.
 Both the web and native layers must allow the test transaction.
 Use that scheme only for local simulation; the `LittleSteps` release scheme has no StoreKit configuration file attached.